Meadow based Fracterm Theory: Literature on fractions

-A further price paid when adopting the fractions as values paradigm is that names of numbers, and in fact names of fractions, must play a prominent role and will play the role played by what is termed fractions in other approaches.
+When adopting the fractions as values paradigm names of numbers, and names of fractions, are likely to play a prominent role in fact to play the role played of what is termed a fraction in other approaches.
 For instance in the fractions as values paradigm the name of a fraction, rather than the fraction itself, is supposed to be equipped with a numerator and a denominator.

 Rollnik argues at length that many approaches to fractions found in the literature and in existing teaching materials lead to mistakes, imprecision, and even contradictions, and he argues that fractions as a values is the better choice.
 Similar but less comprehensive criticism is formulated by Opmeer in~\cite{Opmeer2005}.
 The proposal of Rollnik depends, however, on the ability to provide a useful account of names of rational numbers.